 5 LIFTS THE ROCK DOES THAT YOU PROBABLY DON’T

 Set up in a split-stance position.
 Your forward foot remains flat on the floor; remain on the toes of your trailing foot.
 Drop straight down by further bending your knees.
-At the bottom, touch your back knee to the floor (your front thigh should be approximately parallel to the floor; your back thigh should remain horizontal throughout each rep).
+At the bottom, touch your trailing knee to the floor (your forward thigh should be approximately parallel to the floor; your trailing thigh should remain horizontal throughout each rep).
 Return to the starting position.
 These can be done on a vertical squat machine, like The Rock, or a Smith machine.

 WIDE ONE-ARM PULLDOWN

 The key is to begin each rep with your arm up and reaching as far out as possible, so your elbow is only slightly bent.
 (The Rock is 6’5”.
-Stand on plates or blocks, if necessary.)
+You’re probably shorter, so stand on plates or blocks, if necessary.)
 Then pull your elbow down and in to your side.
-If your gym doesn’t have a Hammer Strength iso-lateral high row, you can approximate this with a D-handle attached to an overhead cable, and take a wide stance to give yourself a firm base.
+If your gym doesn’t have a Hammer Strength iso-lateral high row, you can approximate this with a D-handle attached to an overhead cable (at a pulldown or cable crossover station), and take a wide stance to give yourself a firm base.

 SEATED LEANING DUMBBELL SHRUG